jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

 - **Testing**: process of exercising one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behavior
 - **Trust Services Criteria (TSC)**: used by an auditor when evaluating the suitability of the design and operating effectiveness of controls relevant to the security, availability, or processing integrity of information and systems or the confidentiality or privacy of the info processed by the entity

-## [6.1](#61-design-and-validate-assessment-test-and-audit-strategies-osg-9-chpt-15) Design and validate assessment, test, and audit strategies (OSG-9 Chpt 15)
+## [6.1](#61-design-and-validate-assessment-test-and-audit-strategies-osg-10-chpt-15) Design and validate assessment, test, and audit strategies (OSG-10 Chpt 15)

 - Security audits occur when a third-party performs an assessment of the security controls protecting an org's information assets

-- 6.1.1 Internal
+- 6.1.1 Internal (e.g., within organization control)
   - An organization’s security staff can perform security tests and assessments, and the results are meant for internal use only, designed to evaluate controls with an eye toward finding potential improvements
   - An internal audit strategy should be aligned to the organization’s business and day-to-day operations
     - e.g. a publicly traded company will have a more rigorous internal auditing strategy than a privately held company
   - Designing the audit strategy should include laying out applicable regulatory requirements and compliance goals
   - Internal audits are performed by an organization’s internal audit staff and are typically intended for internal audiences, and management use

-- 6.1.2 External
+- 6.1.2 External (e.g., outside organization control)
   - An external audit strategy should complement the internal strategy, providing regular checks to ensure that procedures are being followed and the organization is meeting its compliance goals
   - External audits are performed by an outside auditing firm
     - these audits have a high degree of external validity because the auditors performing the assessment theoretically have no conflict of interest with the org itself
     - audits by these firms are generally considered acceptable by most investors and governing bodies
     - third-party audit reporting is generally intended for the org's governing body

-- 6.1.3 Third-party
+- 6.1.3 Third-party (e.g., outside of enterprise control)
   - Third-party audits are conducted by, or on behalf of, another org
   - In the case of a third-party audit, the org initiating the audit generally selects the auditors and designs the scope of the audit
   - The statement on **Standards for Attestation Engagements document 18 (SSAE 18)**, titled Reporting on Controls, provides a common standard to be used by auditors performing assessments of service orgs with the intent of allowing the org to conduct external assessments, instead of multiple third-party assessments, and then sharing the resulting report with customers and potential customers